Wondering how to start a swimwear line? Or more specifically how to find a custom swimwear manufacturer that gets your vision?

 However, keep in mind that these manufacturers may not agree to supply at a low MOQ given its established relationships with other brands.

-Know what to ask for
+Know what to ask from the shortlist of swimsuit manufacturers

 Once you’ve got a list of potential manufacturers, substantiate your options by checking them against a criteria of requirements.
 Your criteria can list a whole host of necessities including qualities, competencies and must-haves that you want.

-To get this list started, figure out how much work needs to go in to get your swimwear pieces manufactured and the overall process from handing in your tech-pack to receiving samples and finally getting the final product into retail shelves.
+To get this list started, figure out how much work needs to go in to get your custom swimwear pieces manufactured and the overall process from handing in your tech-pack to receiving samples and finally getting the final product into retail shelves.

 To make things easier, here’s a quick-reference list to help you get started.

-1. Domestic vs international manufacturer
+1. Domestic vs international swimwear manufacturers

 Think big picture then move into specifics.
 One key elimination round should be whether you want to go with a domestic or international manufacturing partners.